zhoujiangang0911/SwipeRefreshLayout/README.md

 An extension of android.support.v4.widget.SwipeRefreshLayout with loading more function for ListView

 ## Note ##
-It only server for ListView now.
+It only serves for ListView now.

 ## Demo ##
 [Download apk](/demo.apk)